QOGE/SAOGEN/files/SIP-2.0.md

 **Jurisdiction-aware deployment.** SAS physical production in any geographic jurisdiction must comply with local manufacturing, safety, and regulatory requirements.
 This is an operational constraint on SAS deployment scope, not a constraint on internal IP governance.

 **Legal counsel at the boundary.** As SAOGEN engages external partners, licensing arrangements, or physical production at scale, qualified legal counsel should review all external-facing IP decisions.
-SIP-C is not legal advice.
+SIP-2.0 is not legal advice.

 **Aspire forward.** Existing law does not yet accommodate fully autonomous production, multi-body IP attribution, or ecosystem-level ownership.
 SAOGEN operates within current law while actively supporting the development of legal frameworks adequate to the symbiotic future.